sematext/oxdpus/README.md

 Use "oxdpus [command] --help" for more information about a command.
 ```

-To attach the XDP program on the network interface:
+To attach the XDP program to the network interface:

 ```bash
 $ oxdpus attach --dev=vethbd33820